hecspc/CarND-Behavioral-Cloning-P3/writeup.md

  At the end, the model stopped training at the epoch 9 with a training loss value of 0.0065 and a validation loss of 0.01535, as it is shown in the next figure:

  ![loss_graph][loss_graph]

+ In the file `run.mp4` there is a video with a lap following these specifications.